Best Things to do in Joshua Tree National Park

 Did I mention the rocks?

-Here’s what make Joshua Tree perfect for family vacations on a budget: Campgrounds are low cost and high fun, even the cool motels nearby have rooms for under $90, picnic areas throughout the park make bringing and assembling your own meals easy, and if you have a National Park Annual Pass, your entrance fee is waived.
+Here’s what makes Joshua Tree perfect for family vacations on a budget: Campgrounds are low cost and high fun, even some of the cool motels nearby have rooms for under $90, picnic areas throughout the park make bringing and assembling your own meals easy, and if you have a National Park Annual Pass, your entrance fee is waived.

 The main factor in planning a trip is the weather in Joshua Tree.
 Summers are HOT.
 Winter is pretty cool at night.
 The best times to visit are spring and fall.
 In spring the wildflowers dot the desert in color and the park is popular for spring break family vacations.
 Fall lacks to wildflowers, but also some of the crowds as many kids are back in school.

 Wondering what to do in Joshua Tree?
 Depending on how much time you have, you can cover the park on foot, via vehicle, upon the saddle of a mountain bike or horse, or by climbing a wall.
 And if you have an extra day, you can zip over to Palm Springs with the kids and ride the tram or hike some of the local canyons.

 Joshua Tree is known for its rock climbing and bouldering.
 We spent lots of time scurrying up the monzogranite; there are plenty of boulders that don’t require climbing equipment or a whole lot of skill.
 My kids say bouldering was the highlight of their trip and their favorite of the Joshua Tree things to do..

 Climbers with more experience than us come from all over the world for Joshua Tree’s traditional-style crack, slab, and steep-face climbing.
 With more than 400 climbing formations and 8,000 climbing routes it’s a true climbing mecca.
 If you aren’t a climber yourself you can hire a guide, which is a smart move for safety’s sake.